oakestra/oakestra/README.md

 Then configure the NetManager and perform the startup as usual.

-N.b. each worker node can now be configured to work with a different cluster.
+> each worker node can now be configured to work with a different cluster.

-N.b. you can disable the Overlay Newtork (and therefore avoid using the NetManager) using the `-n -1` flag at NodeEngine startup.
+> you can disable the Overlay Newtork (and therefore avoid using the NetManager) using the `-o=false` flag at NodeEngine startup.

 # 🎼 Deployment descriptor